2022–23 UEFA Women's Champions League group stage

 The 2022–23 UEFA Women's Champions League group stage began on 19 October and ended on 22 December 2022.
-A total of 16 teams compete in the group stage to decide the eight places in the knockout phase of the 2022–23 UEFA Women's Champions League.
+A total of 16 teams competed in the group stage to decide the eight places in the knockout phase of the 2022–23 UEFA Women's Champions League.

 Draw

 The draw was held on 3 October and saw the 16 teams split into four pools of four teams.